-There are endless options to create an internet site for a film, but it’s best to stick to some basic principles regarding the site’s logical structure.
-As a rule of thumb, I advise you to make your film site simple.
+Building a film site is really important for film distribution, especially self-distribution.
+There are endless options to create a website for a film, but it’s best to stick to some basic principles regarding the site’s logical structure.
+As a rule of thumb, I advise you to keep it clean and simple.

-I recommend 10 sections which are a good structure for creating a site for your film.
+The following 10 section structure for creating a site for your film.

-1. Homepage – Place your trailer / VOD player, always at the top of the page on your home page.
-The player should be embedded at an optimum size of at least 640×392.
-Below the player, include SHORT information about the film (could be a tagline) any laurels from festivals you’ve won, and links (preferably small banners) to follow you and your film on social media sites.
+Place your trailer / VOD player, always at the top of the page on your home page.
+The player size should be an embedded size of at least 640×392.
+Below the player, include short information about the film (could be a tagline) any laurels from festivals you’ve won, and links (preferably small banners) to follow you and your film on social media sites.

-2. About pagewith a more detailed description of the film.
-Could be the synopsis you use for film festivals submissions.
+About page with a more detailed description of the film.
+Could be the synopsis you use for film festival submissions.

-3. Filmmakers page – about you, your crew, the films you made, and any additional information that might be pertinent.
+About you, your crew, the films you made, and any additional information that might be pertinent.
 For example, if your documentary is about a certain disability, and is based on your own experience as an instructor or therapist, consider adding those details.
-Also consider the possibility of adding a Director’s Statement, in which you explain what made you produce this film, and how it affected your life etc. People like to read personal experiences – it gives them another perspective on the film and you as a filmmaker.
+Also consider the possibility of adding a Director’s Statement, in which you explain what made you produce this film, and how it affected your life, etc’.
+People like to read personal experiences – it gives them another perspective on the film and you as a filmmaker.

 Include a social bar with FB, Twitter, Instagram, Snapchat, or any other social channel you think would work for you.
 The aim is to get people to share.
 Sharing is caring, but sharing is also exposure.

-5. Screenings and Events – let your site visitors know where the next screening is taking place.
+Let your site visitors know where the next screening is taking place.
 It is also a good habit to include the history of screenings, especially in film festivals.
 It makes an impression and adds to the site content.
 Remember – the richer the content (especially TEXT) – the highest you’ll get on search engines.
-This is, of course, important if you use Theatres on demand platforms like Tugg.
+This is, of course, important if you use Theatres on-demand platforms like Tugg.

-6. Galleries – Picture and video gallery used to be essential.
+The picture and video gallery used to be essential.
 There’s an issue with images, they slow down your site, and SEO engines result diminishing.
 You could simply direct your fans to your Facebook page where they can see yours behind the scenes images.
 On the other hand, they add to the overall user experience.
 If you have a video gallery, choose 3-4 scenes from the film.
-Also, consider adding a 1-2 scenes which were not included in the final edit.
+Also, consider adding 1-2 scenes that were not included in the final edit.
 If there’s an interview with you as the filmmaker- add it to the video gallery.
 It’s a good idea to add the interview to the filmmaker’s page.
 If you are using YouTube for any of these video clips, make sure you add link annotations on the video so people watching on YouTube can immediately click and go back to your website.
-You should also consider making some of these videos exclusively available to people who sign up to your mailing list
+You should also consider making some of these videos exclusively available to people who sign up for your mailing list

-7. Press – in addition to what was written about the film in newspapers and magazines, consider adding citations from other sites, especially blogs.
-Blogs have become in some cases more powerful and influential than the traditional media.
+In addition to what was written about the film in newspapers and magazines, consider adding citations from other sites, especially blogs.
+Blogs have become in some cases more powerful and influential than traditional media.
 By ‘Press’ I also mean of course audio recordings, podcasts, and videos of all kinds.
 Add a link to download your Presskit PDF.

-8. Buy the Movie – In addition to your homepage, you should add another tab dedicated for your film’s shop.
+You should add another tab dedicated to your film’s shop.
 This is probably one of the most important pages on your site and might be the reason you created the site in the first place.
-Consider adding a “Watch Now” tab instead of shop, here you should offer all options how to buy your film, streaming, DVD (If anyone uses those things) and more products like T-shirts and posters if you’re thinking of offering them to your audience.
+Consider adding a “Watch Now” tab instead of a shop, here you should offer all options on how to buy your film, streaming, DVD (If anyone uses those things), and more products like T-shirts and posters if you’re thinking of offering them to your audience.